-The difference is enormous compared to lifestyle blog posts who only get an average of 1 minute and 20 seconds of screen time, which reveals why that industry has relatively high bounce rates.
+The difference is enormous compared to lifestyle blog posts which only get an average of 1 minute and 20 seconds of screen time, which reveals why that industry has relatively high bounce rates.

 CTR (Click-through Rate) and CPC (Cost Per Click)

 All companies want high CTRs.
 It’s the immediate response of your audience when they see an ad that piques their interest.
-It sends a message that your ad is compelling and you’re able to maximize your ad’s placement and budget.
+It sends a message that your ad is compelling and you can maximize your ad’s placement and budget.
 Related to that is CPC.
 That’s the amount marketers pay for each click gathered by advertisements on search engines like Google, Yahoo!, or Bing.
 The lower you pay, the better.

 Wordstream released a graph of the average CTR of ads in Google AdWords.
-Dating and personal services have the highest percentage at 3.40%, with legal services garnering the least amount at 1.35%.
+Dating and personal services have the highest percentage at 3.40%, with legal services garnering a minuscule amount at 1.35%.
 Keep in mind that the average for all industries is 1.91%

-CPC data shows that dating websites have a low CPC of $0.19, which justifies its high CTR.
+CPC data shows that dating websites have a low CPC of $0.19, which justifies their high CTR.
 Similarly, legal ads pay a hefty $5.88.
 The average CPC for all industries is $2.32.

 When analyzed, dating websites have a lot of creative freedom regarding copy, as they capitalize on human emotion.
-On the other hand, legal services have a harder time due to the demands of their professions and some restrictions enforced by Google and government entities.
+On the other hand, legal services have a more challenging time due to the demands of their professions and some restrictions enforced by Google and government entities.

 It’s important to regularly keep track of this data and see how you can improve your CTR and CPC.

 Email is not dead.
-In fact, it’s an incredibly powerful marketing tool now more than ever.
+It’s an incredibly powerful marketing tool now more than ever.
 There’s a lot of data to look at with email marketing analytics, with the most notable figures being open and click rates.

 You want to pay attention to which emails consumers are opening.
 It usually has something to do with an enticing email headline and brand recall.
-If the receiver is a fan of your brand, he or she will give your message the time of day.
+If the receiver is a fan of your brand, they will give your message the time of day.

 MailChimp shared that the industry-wide open rate average is 20.81%.
 The top performers were emails related to hobbies (27.35%), government entities (26.52%), and the arts (26.03%).